morchaavx/Promotion-Nitro/README.md

 $ cat promos.txt

-Note: Ini masih demo versi jadi jika ada kesalahan, langsung hubungi saya!
-( This is still a demo version so if there are any errors, you can contact me directly! )
+Note: This is still a demo version so if there are any errors, you can contact me directly!\n( Ini masih demo versi jadi jika ada kesalahan, langsung hubungi saya! )

 # Code BY MORGAN STORE